 Did you know?
 According to the United States Environmental Protection Agency, a leaky faucet that drips at the rate of one drip per second means you’re wasting around 3,000 gallons of water per year.
 To understand that visually, that’s around 180 showers worth of water.
 There are many different reasons that your kitchen or bathroom faucet may be dripping.
-At Norman Heating, AC & Plumbing, we can tell you why your faucet has a drip.
+At Norman Air, we can tell you why your faucet has a drip.

 What Are The Main Causes Of Faucet Drips?

 The first thing to check if you’ve noticed a faucet drip is your water meter to see if it’s higher than average.
-If you aren’t sure of the average usage, measure the current level your meter is at, and wait an hour or more of not using any water to see if the meter level has changed.
+If you aren’t sure of the average usage, measure the current level your meter is at, and wait an hour or more to not use any water to see if the meter level has changed.

 There are many possible causes for your faucet to drip, but depending on the issue, you may need to call a professional plumbing company to take a look.
 However, there are a few different places you should look first to determine the root of the issue.